 ANS 153 : Animal Health and Diseases

 This course is designed to introduce the veterinary assistant to the nature of health versus disease and many common diseases encountered in veterinary practice.
-A systems approach is used and students are encouraged to bring questions from the work experience to class.
+A systems approach is used, and students are encouraged to bring questions from the work experience to class.
 Within each system, congenital, infectious, traumatic, and other disease processes are explored as are the diagnostic and therapeutic approaches appropriate to each system.
+Prerequisite(s): ANS 115 with a grade of C or better; pre or co-requisite(s): ANS 108.
 Three lecture hours per week.